Rep. Ilhan Omar, other members of "The Squad" endorse Kamala Harris for president

 Rep. Ayanna Pressley, another member of The Squad, also endorsed Harris on X. Pressley had previously stated that Democrats were "losing the plot" in their attempts to oust Biden.

-The other two founding members of The Squad, Rep. Rashida Tlaib and Rep. Alexandria Ocasio-Cortez, have not made public statements about the president's decision to remove himself from the election.
+Rep. Rashida Tlaib has not made any public statement about the president's decision to remove himself from the election.

-On Thursday, Ocasio-Cortez went on Instagram Live to discuss her thoughts on whether Biden should exit the race, questioning the viability on replacing the president this late in the election cycle.

 Tlaib, the only Palestinian member of the U.S. House of Representatives, has been a critic of Mr. Biden's handling of the war between Israel and Hamas and urged people to vote against him in Michigan's primary.
 Last fall, lawmakers voted to censure her for comments she made about the war.
 In response, Omar gave a speech in support of Tlaib and accused those voting in favor of her censure of turning a blind eye to the deaths of Palestinians in Gaza.